 In an era of infinite choice, people need better filters!
 If you sell a huge number of products, add better filters for easier decision-making.
 Wine Library sells a huge amount of wine.

-They do a good job with the filters (on the left):
+They do a good job with the filters:

 4. Fitt’s Law